-minimization.
-For integrated flux measurements, each emission line is fit with a Gaussian model simultaneously with the surrounding continuum, which is modeled with a first order Legendre polynomial.
+Emission-line fluxes were measured using the Absorption LIne Software (ALIS4; see Cooke et al. 2014 for details of the software), which performs spectral line fitting using χ^2 minimization.
+For integrated flux measurements, each emission-line is fit with a Gaussian model simultaneously with the surrounding continuum, which is modeled with a first order Legendre polynomial.
 In this procedure, the error in the continuum measurement is folded into the integrated flux errors.
-We assume that the full width at half maximum (FWHM) of all emission lines are set by instrumental broadening, and therefore all emission lines have the same FWHM.
+We assume that the FWHM of all emission lines are set by instrumental broadening, therefore all emission lines have the same FWHM.
 The integrated flux measurements of our observed systems are available online.

-The measured emission line fluxes are corrected for reddening and underlying stellar absorption using the $\chi^2$ minimization approach described below and found in Appendix A of Olive & Skillman (2001):
+The measured emission-line fluxes are corrected for reddening and underlying stellar absorption using the χ^2 minimization approach described below and found in